 Jennifer interviewed me for TeachNow last spring.
 The last question she asked me was, “If you could go back and say something to the teacher you were as a young person just starting out, what would you tell her?”
 My response was this: “You have a gift and you can trust yourself.
 You don’t have to be so scared.”

 What I see now when I reflect on her question, are deep roots.
-I believe all who are called to teach have something deep that’s calling out to be taught.
+I believe all who are called to teach are holding something deep that wants to be taught.
 Your roots will look different from mine, but it’s the task for each of us to embrace our own uniqueness, our own depths.
 What our deep roots want is nourishing soil, and TeachNow provides that kind of nourishment.

 You can find out more about TeachNow here: http://www.theteacherspath.com